yimlabkaist/yimlabkaist.github.io/_news/announcement_95.md

 related_posts: false
 ---

-Sung gives a talk at the 2026 International Biotechnology Symposium and Exhibition in Kobe, Japan.
+Sung gives a talk at the 2026 International Biotechnology Symposium in Kobe, Japan.